metabrainz/picard-docs/tutorials/multiple_release_countries.rst

 There has been quite some debate about some digital releases with a really long list of release countries added.
 Independent on your stand on this matter, this has shown that there are some issues with how these releases are handled by Picard.

-Let’s take the **Live at the Sydney Opera House, Official release by Joe Bonamassa, 2019-10-25** (MusicBrainz release `ac3ab901-7da8-480b-a0ab-217ef9f3d9c3 <https://musicbrainz.org/release/ac3ab901-7da8-480b-a0ab-217ef9f3d9c3>`_) as an example.
+Let’s take the release **Bleach**, by Nirvana (MusicBrainz release `adab3feb-1822-4d27-a997-db7d6c9688c0 <https://musicbrainz.org/release/adab3feb-1822-4d27-a997-db7d6c9688c0>`_) as an example.

 By default Picard will write a single ``releasecountry`` tag to the files.
 Prior to v2.3.1, Picard had been populating the tag with what the MusicBrainz server returned as the country for the release.
 If there were multiple release events, this country field was just filled with the first one in alphabetical order
-(Algeria in our example).
+(Afghanistan in our example).
 Picard v2.3.1 introduced some options to better handle this.

 Using preferred release countries